mysql-net/MySqlConnector/docs/content/connection-options.md

 Connection Options
 ==================

-MySqlConnector supports a subset of Oracle’s [Connector/NET connection options](https://dev.mysql.com/doc/connector-net/en/connector-net-8-0-connection-options.html).
+MySqlConnector supports most of Oracle’s [Connector/NET connection options](https://dev.mysql.com/doc/connector-net/en/connector-net-8-0-connection-options.html).

+There are also several unique options that are supported only by MySqlConnector, a replacement for `MySql.Data` that [fixes bugs](/tutorials/migrating-from-connector-net/#fixed-bugs), adds new features, and improves database access performance.
+[Install it now](/overview/installing/).

 Base Options
 ------------